-We have audited the financial report of Anglican Diocese of Melbourne Anglican Development Fund (the Fund) and its controlled entity (the Group), which comprises the consolidated statement of financial position as at 31 December 2020, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Archbishop and Registrars' declaration.
+We have audited the accompanying financial report of Anglican Diocese of Melbourne Anglican Development Fund (the "Fund") and its controlled entity ("the Group"), which comprises the consolidated statement of financial position as at 31 December 2021, and the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the Archbishop and Registrars declaration.

-In our opinion, the financial report of the Anglican Diocese of Melbourne Anglican Development Fund and its controlled entity has been prepared in accordance with Division 60 of the Australian Charities and Not-for-Profits Commission Act 2012, including:
+In our opinion, the financial report of Anglican Diocese of Melbourne Anglican Development Fund has been prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- a. giving a true and fair view of the Group's financial position as at 31 December 2020 and of its performance for the year then ended; and - b. complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- a giving a true and fair view of the Group's financial position as at 31 December 2021 and of its financial performance for the year then ended; and - b complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.